Blogs

 The career prospects can certainly improve for a student with a BCom degree after he/she has completed their MCom.
 Also, BCom graduates can enter the management fields after getting an MBA.

 So, both BBA and BCom degrees can help the students enter lucrative careers.
-However, both the degrees do not guarantee well-paid jobs with only Bachelor Degrees.
+However, both the degrees do not guarantee well-paid jobs with only a Bachelor's degree.

-Students have to complete post graduation or specialized courses to be able to start a successful career.
+Students have to complete post-graduation or specialised courses to be able to start a successful career.

 Although students with a BBA or Bcom degree can appear for government examinations after completing their undergraduate courses, their career path may not depend much on their field of study.